 - lodging with the Registrar of Titles a notice on their prescribed form with a copy of QCAT’s decision advising the Registrar that any interest in property held by the adult is subject to this decision

-- providing QCAT with a copy of the Lodgement Summary Report from the Titles Registry confirming the notice has been lodged for each property the adult holds
+- providing QCAT with a copy of the Lodgement Summary Report, which is issued by the Titles Registry after any forms are lodged, to confirm that the notice has been lodged for each property the adult holds

 - providing QCAT with a copy of the current title search.